Directors

 Pasindu is a PhD student at Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland, under the supervision of Prof. Bryan Ford.
 Pasindu enjoys designing and building new distributed algorithms and performance tuning.
 Pasindu's research interests include consensus algorithms, resilient systems and performance optimization.

-Joshua Turcotti
+Julia Turcotti

 Nikhil Vanjani